-Once you have submitted your application in the e‑service at the latest on 4 March, you will receive an email with a confirmation that shows that you have applied on time.
+When you have submitted your application in the e‑service at the latest on 4 March, you will receive an email with a confirmation that shows that you have applied on time.
 The email contains the names of all the people for whom you have applied.
 The email also contains a control number that you can use to check whether you have received a decision.

 You will also receive an email with a confirmation of your booked appointment to be photographed and provide fingerprints.
 It is important that everyone for whom you have applied for an extended permit comes to the booked appointment.
 Contact your Unit for Reception if you need financial support for your journey to the Swedish Migration Agency.
 Please observe that you application is completed in time even if you even if your appointment is after 4 March.

-A few days after the application has been submitted, each person for whom you have applied will also receive their own receipt confirming that the Swedish Migration Agency has received the application.
+A few days after the application has been submitted, each person for whom you have applied will also receive their own letter confirming that the Swedish Migration Agency has received the application.
 The letter specifies the name and case number of the person it concerns, and information that they are entitled to accommodation and financial support while waiting for a new decision.
 This can be good to have if you need to prove to an authority or employer that you have applied for an extended residence permit in time.